Manohara-Ai/Model_Archive/README.md

 # Model Archive

 Welcome to my Model Archive!
-This repository contains a collection of machine learning and deep learning models that I have developed over time.
-Each model serves as an example of my work and experimentation in various areas of AI and ML.
+This repository contains a collection of machine learning and deep learning models.
 ## Types of Models

 - **Convolutional Neural Network Models**